 Whenever travelling overseas you leave behind all those support systems that you rely on in your home country.

 You will be a long way from home when you travel to Thailand and it makes sense to prepare for your trip, just in case.

 I have put together a checklist of things that you should consider beforehand and some common sense precautions you can take whilst travelling to ensure your vacation is trouble-free.

 This list of 9 Bangkok travel tips covers the pre-planning stages of your trip to Thailand, as well as the things to take with you to make your experience so much more enjoyable.

 When travelling to Thailand you will need a current passport with at least 6 month remaining on it before expiry.

 Generally for short stays of 30 days or less nationals of 40 different countries do not need a visa when travelling for tourist purposes.

-However the requirements are different by nationality and trip type so you should check with your travel agent, airline or by visiting the Ministry of Foreign Affairs, Kingdom of Thailand at the Thai visa office.
+However the requirements are different by nationality and trip type so you should check with your travel agent, airline or by contacting the nearest Thai Embassy or Consulate.

 If intending to travel beyond Bangkok, then learn where to go and where not to go for a safe vacation.